AlexGoesCode/alexgoescode/readme.md

 save/like and create his own recipes.
 The project shows my experience with MERN stack<br>
 and working with a custom made API database with it's essential features.

+For both apps, you can register your own account or use Login: test1@test.com | Password: 123456<br>
+Enjoy testing the app and if you have any hints, please let me know, I do value feedback.

 I am currently searching to land a junior web dev position in Berlin or remote, so hit me up!<br>

 Tech-Stack I focus on: